 Timeline of Kansas Explorations

-1724 – French explorer and trader, Étienne Veniard de Bourgmont travels through northern Kansas.
+1724 – French explorer and trader, Étienne Veniard de Bourgmont, traveled through northern Kansas.

 1804 – The Lewis & Clark Expedition passes through northeastern Kansas.